Kylie (album): Recording

 The success of "Locomotion" resulted in Minogue and Blamey travelling to London to work with Stock, Aitken and Waterman in September 1987.
-Pete Waterman, the only member of the trio aware of Minogue's trip, was unavailable; he was busy making The Hit Man and Her and had not told Mike Stock she was in London.
+Pete Waterman, the only member of the trio aware of Minogue's trip, was unavailable; he was busy making The Hitman and Her and had not told Mike Stock she was in London.
 Minogue and Blamey waited for ten days in their hotel without hearing from the producers.
-They eventually turned up at the studio at the last minute, after PWL Managing Director, David Howells intervened and arranged studio time for Kylie.
+A worried Blamey resorted to lying about Minogue's UK departure date, in order to force SAW to schedule a session with her.
+The duo were then given the studio time, purportedly at the last minute, after PWL's director David Howells intervened and arranged it for Minogue.

 The producers wrote "I Should Be So Lucky" in 40 minutes and Minogue recorded it quickly before she returned to Australia that afternoon to work on Neighbours.
 Stock recalled the abrupt session: "Her ear is very tuned in so I sang her the tune and she sang it back at me and at that point I put the tapes aside and went on to other things ...
 We treated [Minogue] rather shabbily."
-He wrote the lyrics in response to what he had learned about Minogue: although she was a successful soap star, he thought there had to be something wrong with her and figured she must be unlucky in love.
-Kylie left the studio angry, complaining she had no idea what the song sounded like, after being fed the lyrics to sing line by line.
+He wrote the lyrics in response to what he had learned about Minogue: although she was an attractive successful soap star, he thought there had to be something wrong with her and figured she must be unlucky in love.
+Minogue left the studio angry, complaining she had no idea what the song sounded like, after being fed the lyrics to sing line by line.
 At the time, the producers did not take Minogue's career seriously because of time constraints and her obligations to Neighbours.
 They did not even listen to the song until Waterman heard it played by a DJ at a Christmas party that year and thought that it was remarkable.